 With no cooking necessary, it’s safe to say that salad shrimp are an extremely diet-friendly convenience food.
 Great for snacks and simple meals!
 Speaking of effortless meals…

-The Shrimp Salad in Avocado Recipe
+Making Shrimp Salad in Avocados

 Step one: mix everything but the avocado together.
 Step two: cut the avocado in half and get rid of that pit.
 Step three: pile your shrimp salad on each half of the avocado.
 Boom.
 Done.
 It doesn’t get any simpler than this.